Skip to Content (Press Enter)

 The Bods Feeding Bods food and commodities pantry helps address the health and well-being of all members of the Washburn family.
 It was established to alleviate hunger and poor nutrition issues, as well as address the need for hygiene and household items.
 It is free to Washburn students, faculty and staff!

-To complete a pantry order form, please submit a request using the online order link or you may fill out a printable pantry order form.
+To complete a pantry order form, please submit a request using the online order link.
 Once the order form is processed, your box of items will be available for pick-up at either the Huntoon campus in the Student Services North Office, Washburn Tech East, or Washburn Tech Academy of Cosmetology.
 Orders placed by noon on Mondays will be delivered the following Wednesday morning.
 The box will be labeled with your WIN number, or phone number for GED and ESL students.

 Bods Feeding Bods pantry is located on the Washburn University campus in Kuehne Hall, Room 101.
 The operating hours are Monday through Friday from 8 a.m. to 5 p.m. when classes are in session.
 The pantry is closed from 12p.m. to 1 p.m. for lunch and each Wednesday to clean and restock.
 Feel free to stop by, or contact Bods Feeding Bods at bodsfeedingbods@washburn.edu or 785.670.3865.